arwalkerlab/arwalkerlab.github.io/content/Research.md

 {{<image src="/images/rnapol2.png" style="float:right; width: 40%; padding: 10px 0px 10px 20px">}}

-<div style="text-align: justify">Another direction will be to investigate the effects of protein environment on fluorescence.
-Many experiments use fluorescent tags to investigate protein dynamics.
-This direction of the Walker group will involve investigating large protein systems with their fluorescent tags attached, both to compare fluorescent emission wavelengths and brightness to experimental quantities and to potentially design custom tags with new properties.
+<div style="text-align: justify">Many experiments use fluorescent tags to investigate protein dynamics.
+We investigate large protein systems with their fluorescent tags attached, both to compare fluorescent emission wavelengths and brightness to experimental quantities and to potentially design custom tags with new properties.
 As the tags become close to each other, energy transfers from Tag 1 to Tag 2, resulting in an immediate shift in emission wavelength.
 This can be used to compare the motions of proteins simulated on the computer with the motions obtained in experiment, while also providing greater detail on what is happening on the atomic level for even very large systems. </div>
 <!---
 To view these molecules in augmented reality on your phone, visit: https://stanford.edu/~sukolsak/ar